 As time goes on, the technology surrounding the analysis and computation of Big Data is also evolving.
 Since the concept of Big Data (and everything surrounding it) is becoming increasingly popular, various companies related to this concept (and similar ones, such as machine learning, AI development and so on) are constantly looking for people who would be proficient in using the technology and software associated with Big Data.
 Spark is one of the more well-known and popular pieces of software used in Big Data analysis, so it’s beneficial to learn about the way to land a job related to it.
-And to help you achieve this, this tutorial will provide Apache Spark interview questions that you can expect to get asked during your job interview!
+To help you achieve this, this tutorial will provide Apache Spark interview questions that you can expect to get asked during your job interview!

 Table of Contents